Skip to main content

 3. launch external browser automation only after status: "ready"

 --wait exits non-zero on error/timeout and ignores stale contracts from dead processes (pid no longer alive).
-If both --wait and --no-browser are passed in the same command invocation, --wait takes precedence and the command runs in wait-only mode.
+If you pass both --wait and --no-browser in the same invocation, --wait takes precedence.
+The command runs in wait-only mode.

 Logging flags